Ukraine Air Alliance

 Ukraine Air Alliance is a cargo airline based in Kyiv, Ukraine.
-It operates services to Asia, Africa and Europe.
+It operates services to Asia, Africa, North America, South America, and Europe.
 Its main bases were Boryspil International Airport (KBP) and Zhuliany International Airport (IEV).

 History

 The airline was established on 28 February 1992 and started operations in 1993.
 It registered with the Ukrainian authorities as a joint stock company and was one of the first private air enterprises in Ukraine to obtain international status through registration at ICAO.
 The airline got a "Positive TCO decision" in February 2017, however as of 5 October 2019, it was revoked and the airline was no longer allowed to operate within the EU airspace.